Russanandres/LightROM/README.md

 3. Notification curtain - some shortcuts lead to system inoperability and reinstallation is required
 4. Settings - Some items are throwing an error.
 (I know the fix, but let the rom be 1MB smaller)
 5. Wallpapers - they are, but they write an error during installation.
 To fix it yourself, install the APK from cm11
+6. Battery percentage - Something strange.
+Different from the real values.
 #### LightromULTRA bugs:
 1. All 😅
 ## Q&A